-Fill your glass in Temecula this season
+Fill your glass in Temecula, California

-From any vantage point, the place also known as “Southern California Wine Country” is endowed with more than its fair share of earthly treasures — from outdoor recreation, to fresh-picked viticultural and culinary delights, to fascinating artistic and historic attractions.
-The harvest season, with its cornucopia of flavors and seasonal family fun events, is an ideal time to experience firsthand just how completely Temecula Valley’s cup runneth over.
-You'll find all this abundance is just a short drive from both San Diego (60 miles) and LA (85 miles).
+The harvest and holiday seasons, with their cornucopia of flavors and seasonal family fun events, are ideal times to experience firsthand just how completely Temecula Valley’s cup runneth over.
+And you'll find all this abundance is just a short drive from both San Diego (60 miles) and LA (85 miles).

 Taste fall in full flavor

-Temecula Valley's location east of the ocean and at the base of the Temescal and Santa Ana Mountains contributes to a unique microclimate, with weather that mimics the Mediterranean's warm, dry summers, cool winters and low rainfall.
 Though crops from lavender to blueberries are grown throughout the year in this fertile valley, fall is considered the most bountiful harvest season.
-Produce from family farms reaches its peak; olives (the key ingredient in the Valley's exceptional local olive oil) are ready for pressing and pickling and, of course, the pride of the region — its thousands of acres of succulent wine grapes — hang heavy on the vine.
+Produce from family farms reaches its peak; olives (the key ingredient in the Valley's exceptional local olive oil) are ready for pressing and pickling and, of course, the pride of the region—its thousands of acres of succulent wine grapes—hangs heavy on the vine.

 Wine grapes in Temecula Valley